yexeniaf/BoredGame-Frontend/README.md

 ## Project Overview

 BoredGame is an online platform to play board games with friends.
-A user may sign in to slect a board game to be hosted online and played locally.
+A user may sign in to select a board game to be hosted online and played locally.
 Our vision is to start with a single game, and build out the catalog over time.

 ## Team Expectations:
 https://docs.google.com/document/d/1jPYh7i8NpYU8OhFO3R_PLyrBID4du4Nm7BLD5SFoG8Y/edit